What type of content do you primarily create?

 13. Headspace brings the ambiance of the app to its product video

-Headspace is a meditation app that helps people feel more calm and relaxed, so it’s no surprise that its animated product demo video has the same ambiance.
-The voiceover artist has a calm and soothing voice that’s overlaid onto relaxing background music.
+Headspace is a meditation app that helps people feel more calm and relaxed, so it's no surprise that its animated product demo video has the same ambiance.
+The voiceover artist has a calm and soothing voice that's overlaid onto relaxing background music.
+This consistency between the product experience and the demonstration video creates a cohesive brand impression.

 Headspace also anticipates any doubts and hesitations by addressing them in the video.
 If a viewer wants to join but thinks they won't have time to mediate, the product demonstration highlights their “three-minute sessions for when you're short on time.”